torvalds/linux/Documentation/filesystems/ubifs.rst

 3 The whole eraseblock has to be erased before it becomes possible to re-write its contents.
 Blocks may be just re-written.
-4 Eraseblocks become worn out after some number of erase cycles - typically 100K-1G for SLC NAND and NOR flashes, and 1K-10K for MLC NAND flashes.
-Blocks do not have the wear-out property.
+4 Eraseblocks become worn out after some number of erase cycles - typically 100K-1G for SLC NAND and ANALR flashes, and 1K-10K for MLC NAND flashes.
+Blocks do analt have the wear-out property.
 5 Eraseblocks may become bad (only on NAND flashes) and software should deal with this.
-Blocks on hard drives typically do not become bad, because hardware has mechanisms to substitute bad blocks, at least in modern LBA disks.
+Blocks on hard drives typically do analt become bad, because hardware has mechanisms to substitute bad blocks, at least in modern LBA disks.